 Rating: Five out of five stars

 Dominus is a magnificent, inspirational, and emotive virtual choir instrument.
 It is easy to use and grants fantastic singing right out of the box.
 There are many choirs to choose from today, and as a composer, you need more than one choir to compose, Dominus should be part of your must-have phrase choir arsenal.
 The phrases, timbre are lovely; the samples are well recorded.
 The provided legato is cleverly scripted which results in a legato that sounds realistic and fits well into a mix.
 To have access to both the female and male choir is what you can expect today.
-The Word Editor is very easy to use and helps you to get results promptly.
-Having in mind that FluffyAudio had to cope with the large cost of labor in producing this choir it is priced at an aggressive market price.
+The Word Editor is straightforward to use and helps you to get results promptly.
+Having in mind that FluffyAudio had to cope with the enormous cost of labor in producing this choir it is priced at a competitive market price.

 FluffyAudio has made it happen and designed Dominus in a way that delivers immediately that real choir feeling.
 With Dominus you get a real spiritual choir feeling and the ability to create convincing, faithful, and holy music.